GFF logo

 But all other metal tubes will call for a thinner and softer inside tube.
 Some come with such a tube already mounted, some come with a length provided for you to cut and mount and some just come au naturel in which case you will have to find a suitable thin tube to use.

-When using cones, the liner will get the important second job of holding the cone, but more on that later.
+When using cones, the liner will sometimes get the important second job of holding the cone, but more on that later.

 Bidoz bottles